rudyn2/cc5114/src/genetic_programming/README.md

 ## Finding a number with repetition

 The target number was set up to 65346.
-The allowed functions are addition, subtraction and multiplication.
+The allowed functions are addition, subtraction, multiplication and maximum.
 The max depth for the tree generator was set up to 5.
 The allowed terminals are {25, 7, 8, 100, 4, 2}.
 The fitness function that provides the restrictions for this problem is the defined in FindNumberFitness_v0.py.
 The parameters of the genetic algorithm are the following: